 Knowing how to increase your chances of being awarded a grant, can help with the overall outcome, as there is no guarantee that you will be awarded.

 GrantWatch.com allows you to preview all grant opportunities before joining as a premium member.
 This is particularly useful if you are unsure whether or not a grant service would benefit your needs.
 You are able to view all expired grants available in their archives and see the full details for each past funding opportunity.
 Once you join as a MemberPlus+ user, you will be able to see the comprehensive details for all current grant opportunities, as well as being able to use the advanced keyword search filter.

 Grant opportunities are available for a range of recipient types including nonprofits, small businesses (for-profits), and individuals, including entrepreneurs.
 Free grant resources, such as funding documentation, are also available to help you during the application process.
 If you have any questions concerning the GrantWatch site, you can refer to its frequently asked questions page.

 If you are already a paid subscriber with GrantWatch.com, watch this tutorial to help you navigate the site and make the most of your membership!

-While other grant services are available, GrantWatch was awarded the leading grant database in the USA and Canada in 2019 and 2020.
+While other grant services are available, GrantWatch is the leading grant losing database in the USA and Canada.
 They have helped many organizations secure funding and continue to play an integral role for grant seekers.